 Registration instructions are distributed by the Registrar's Office and class schedules are available on the website.
-Students register online via the Web with their advisor or in the Registrar's Office.
+Students register online via my.gordon.edu website, with advisor approval, or in the Registrar's Office.
 Students may register if they are financially clear (having met deadlines for payment of bills, deposits and submission of information sheet), have medical clearance and have been advised.
-During registration students register for the entire semester-including quads or independent courses.
+During registration students register for the entire semester-including quads.
+Independent courses, applied music or internships require additional paperwork to be submitted to the Registrar's Office.
+Some courses also require instructor or department chair permission.
 See Registration Deadlines on page 5.
 Students must be officially registered for a course to receive credit.
 The deadline to register for the term is the close of the fifth day of classes each semester or June 1 for summer programs.
-Full semester courses may be added only during the first week of the semester (the fifth day of classes); quad courses may also be added during the first week of that quad (the fifth day of classes).
+Full semester courses may be added only during the first week of the semester (the fifth day of classes).
 Students may neither register for nor receive credit for two courses taught at the same hour.